Fly to Tenerife

 La Pepa Food Market

-When you can’t decide what you want, have a bit of everything at the rooftop La Pepa Food Market in Los Cristianos, a buzzing smorgasbord of stalls touting tapas and titbits.
+When you can’t decide what you want in Tenerife, have a bit of everything at the rooftop La Pepa Food Market in Los Cristianos, a buzzing smorgasbord of stalls touting tapas and titbits.

 For Canarian cooking off the beaten track, take a taxi to the west coast where the unassuming Las Goteras restaurant in Tejina de Isora serves ridiculously fine steaks along with all the usual suspects including spicy “mojo” sauce and fried goat’s cheese.